TheMannu/Project-NodeJS-TestApp/README.md

 ---
 ---

-### Instead of running multiple `docker run` commands, you can simplify and manage your multi-container setup using **Docker Compose**.
-It’s a powerful tool that lets you define and run multi-container Docker applications using a single YAML file.
+### Instead of running multiple `docker run` commands, us can simplify and manage your multi-container setup using **Docker Compose**.
+It’s a powerful tool that lets us define and run multi-container Docker applications using a single YAML file.

+---
+## 🔹 What is Docker Compose?

+**Docker Compose** is a tool that:

+* Allows you to define services (containers), networks, and volumes in a single YAML file (`docker-compose.yml`).
+* Brings up and tears down multi-container environments with one command.
+* Keeps your infrastructure version-controlled and reproducible.

 ---